Intervention/image/README.md

 # Intervention Image Class

-Intervention Image Class is an image handling and manipulation wrapper library using **PHP GD library**.
+Intervention Image Class is an image handling and manipulation wrapper library using [PHP GD library](http://www.php.net/manual/book.image.php).
 The class is written to make PHP image manipulating more easier and expressive.

-The library requires at least **PHP version 5.3** and comes with **Laravel 4** Facades and Service Providers to simplify the optional framework integration.
+The library requires at least **PHP version 5.3** and comes with [Laravel 4](https://github.com/laravel/framework/) Facades and Service Providers to simplify the optional framework integration.

 ## Installation